 Introduction to Project Management

-In this Topic, we are going to learn about the Introduction to Project Management.
-As it’s widely known, Henry Gantt was one of the pioneers of project management who developed the popular Gantt Chart, which is used as a diagram for project management.‘Projects’ are tasks that could be part of our routine lives or any business.
-Projects could be anything from preparing a meal at home or organizing a vacation tour.
-And, if it’s business or work-related, developing a website or software, product or a tool, construction of a building can be termed as ‘Projects’.
+In this Topic, we will learn about the Introduction to Project Management.
+As everyone widely knows, Henry Gantt, one of the pioneers of project management, developed the popular Gantt Chart, which serves as a diagram for project management.
+‘Projects’ could be part of our routine lives or any business.
+Projects could include preparing a meal at home or organizing a vacation tour.
+And, if it’s business or work-related, developing a website or software, product or a tool, construction of a building can be termed a ‘Project.’

-Thus, the project is an endeavor, with a set of temporary tasks implemented to attain targeted objectives within defined time, scope, resources, and cost.
-The distinguishing factor between ‘project management and ‘management’ is that the latter is an ongoing process while the former has a definite span of time and deliverable.
-In simpler terms, ‘Project Management is a process which requires the application of knowledge, skills, and expertise, tools and techniques as well as deliverables to make the project a success so as to attain the desired objectives/goals.
+Thus, the project has temporary tasks implemented to attain targeted objectives within a defined time, scope, resources, and cost.
+The distinguishing factor between ‘project management and ‘management’ is that the latter is an ongoing process while the former has a definite period and deliverable.
+In simpler terms, ‘Project Management is a process which requires applying knowledge, skills, expertise, tools, techniques, and deliverables to make the project successful and attain the desired objectives/goals.

 Elements of Project Management